ninchat/ninchat-api/api.md

 Reply event: [`message_received`](#message_received) or none (if `action_id` is
              not specified)

-Message content is provided in the payload (see [Transports](#transports)).
+Message content is provided in the payload (see [Streaming transports](#streaming-transports)).
 The content may not be empty: it must contain one or more parts (but the individual parts may be zero-length).

 Exactly one of `channel_id`, `user_id` and `identity_name` must be specified.
 `user_id` specifies a private conversation party.  `identity_type` and